vatesfr/xen-orchestra/@vates/generator-toolbox/README.md

 Fork a generator.
 The rules ares:

 - if the source returns, all the forks return
-- if the forks error, all the forks errors with the same error
+- if the forks error, all the forks error with the same error
 - if a fork returns, it is stopped, but the generator continue with the other
 - if a fork errors, it is stopped, but the generator continue with the other
 - if all the forks return, the source is stopped